 Not all techniques described as such in relation to antiques and collectibles are indeed enamels though, as is the case with “cold painted” work as described below.
 There are also varying levels of quality to consider among the varied techniques.

 01 of 05

 Champleve is the French term for “raised field.”
 While cloisonné uses small pieces of wire attached to metal to form fields for filling with enamel, this technique is a bit different.
 Depressions are made in metal forming the cells instead, usually by etching or carving the surface.
 The metal left showing once the enameling is complete, therefore, is generally thicker and more part of the pattern in comparison.
 Sometimes the terms cloisonné and champlevé are used together to describe the same item by marketers, although that's not entirely accurate.

 02 of 05

 For this enameling technique, a design is created using fine metal wires fixed to a metal plate.
-The spaces, or cells, are then inlaid with colored enamel that is fused to the background (in contrast to plique-à-jour described below, which lacks any backing).
-While the cloisonne method is a very old one — dating back to ancient Greece, Rome, and Egypt, as well as 4th-century Byzantium — the term originated in the 1860s (cloisonné means "compartmentalized" or "partitioned" in French).
+The spaces, or cells, are then inlaid with colored enamel that is fused to the background.
+While the cloisonne method is a very old one—dating back to ancient Greece, Rome, and Egypt, as well as 4th-century Byzantium—the term originated in the 1860s (cloisonné means "compartmentalized" or "partitioned" in French).
 European interest in Asian decorative arts during this period sparked a vogue in enameled jewelry, though the Chinese and Japanese often used the technique on tableware and art objects as well.

 03 of 05